nickforddev/vue-models/README.md

 ### Model.toJSON()

-Returns all approved data attributes, in addition to all computed properties as json.
+Returns all data attributes and computed properties as json.

 ## Binding to Vue components